-(b) A form that complies with this paragraph shall be made available at courthouses, the Arizona medical board website, the Arizona regulatory board of physician assistants website, the Arizona board of osteopathic examiners in medicine and surgery website, the board of nursing website and other appropriate locations that are identified by the court or jury commissioner.
+(b) A form that complies with this paragraph shall be made available at courthouses, the Arizona medical board website, the Arizona regulatory board of physician assistants website, the Arizona board of osteopathic examiners in medicine and surgery website, the Arizona state board of nursing website and other appropriate locations that are identified by the court or jury commissioner.

 (c) These documents are not public records and shall not be disclosed to the general public.

 2. Jury service by the prospective juror would substantially and materially affect the public interest or welfare in an adverse manner.

 3. The prospective juror is not currently capable of understanding the English language.

 4. Jury service would cause undue or extreme physical or financial hardship to the prospective juror or a person under the prospective juror's care or supervision.
 For the purposes of this paragraph:

 (a) A judge or jury commissioner of the court for which the person was called to jury service shall determine whether jury service would cause the prospective juror undue or extreme physical or financial hardship.

 (b) A person who requests to be excused under this paragraph shall take all actions necessary to obtain a ruling on the request before the date on which the person is scheduled to appear for jury duty.

 (c) Undue or extreme physical or financial hardship is limited to the following circumstances in which a person: